owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/sharingMaps.md

 ## Editing Maps (Advanced)

 When editing a map there are also a few more advanced settings available.
-To get access to these settings, click the Show More button under the Name input in the Map Edit Screen.

 ![Editing Maps Advanced](editingMapsAdvanced)